 Optional Pre-Trip Extensions:

-Santiago City, Wine & Culinary Highlights: Take advantage of your proximity to Santiago to discover the culture, cuisine, and superb wine of this corner of the city and the surrounding wine country over three days.
+Santiago City, Wine & Culinary Highlights: Take advantage of your proximity to Santiago to discover the culture, cuisine, and superb wine of this corner of the city and the surrounding wine country.
 From $1,990 per person.
 (2 Days)

 Optional Post-Trip Extension: